-- (a) The Department will make available on its website and via telephone a system by which authenticity and validity of a medical marijuana license may be made.
-This system shall be made available to all law enforcement and regulating entities as determined by the Department. - (b) Before any sale or service is provided relating to medical marijuana, the licensed establishment shall validate the authenticity of the receiver's license, including other establishments, patients, and caregivers, using the license verification system.
+- (a) The Department will make available on its website and via telephone a system by which authenticity and validity of a medical marijuana license and a transport license may be verified.
+This system shall be made available to all law enforcement and regulating entities as determined by the Department. - (b) Before any sale or service is provided to any patient or caregiver, the licensed establishment shall validate the authenticity of the patient or caregiver's license, including other establishments, patients, and caregivers, using the license verification system.